mibrahim2001/mibrahim2001/README.md

 🔥 Hey, I'm Ibrahim!
-I'm a front-end developer with a love for React, competitive programming, and all things ML and AI.
+I'm a full-stack developer with a love for React, competitive programming, and all things ML and AI.

 💻 Constantly learning and growing my skills, I specialize in ReactJS and React Native.
 In my free time, you can find me diving into the latest ML and AI technologies and trying out new projects.

 💪 When I'm not busy coding or learning, you can find me tackling new challenges and finding creative solutions to problems.